LegumeFederation/cmap-js/Configuration.md

 Both track types also may be passed in any of the configuration elements supported by the track style.

-####Sources
+### Sources

 ---
 Sources are the data models for displaying data.
-Currently only CMAP format data is officially supported
+Currently only OldCmap format data is officially supported

 | Setting | Description |
 |---------|-------------|